turboderp/exllamav2/doc/convert.md

 - **-ra / --rope_alpha *float***: RoPE (NTK) alpha to apply to base model for calibration.

 - **-rs / --rope_scale *float***: RoPE scaling factor to apply to base model for calibration.
+This settings is not automatically read from the model's config, so it's strongly recommended that you check what setting the model was trained/finetuned with.
+E.g.: deepseek-coder uses a scaling factor of 4, so will be incorrectly calibrated if you convert it without `-rs 4`.

 ### Notes

-The converter works in two passes; first it measures how quantization impacts each matrix in the model, and then it actually quantizes the model, choosing quantization parameters for each layer that minimize the overall error while also achieving the desired overall (average) bitrate.
+The converter works in two passes; first it measures how quantization impacts each module of the model, and then it actually quantizes the model, choosing quantization parameters for each layer that minimize the overall error while also achieving the desired overall (average) bitrate.

-The first pass is slow, since it effectively quantizes the model about 20 times over, so make sure to save the `measurement.json` file so you can skip the measurement pass on subsequent quants of the same model.
+The first pass is slow, since it effectively quantizes the entire model about 12 times over (albeit with a less comprehensive sample of the calibration dataset), so make sure to save the `measurement.json` file so you can skip the measurement pass on subsequent quants of the same model.

 ### Examples